jasalt/blog-theoretical-physics/src/content/posts/01-the_first_post.rst

 Anyway, something happened and in the late spring I noticed that I could write.
 I believe I am now in a position that I can write about classical physics, including Lagrangian and Hamiltonian mechanics, electromagnetism and perhaps General Relativity.
 I am hoping that I acquire a deep enough understanding of quantum physics and statistical mechanics, in a sense of being able to write about them, in a year or two.

 Instead of trying to write a complete book at once, I decided to write articles which could some day become chapters of the book.
-I have alredy written one article, about Special Relativity, and two more are in progress.
+I have already written one article, about Special Relativity, and two more are in progress.
 I will publish the articles on this website.
 Hopefully I have the energy to carry this project far - however, a fast pace of updates cannot be expected.

 I am glad to have friends like Karri Kuivanen and Jarkko Saltiola who coded the website.
 I would not have been able to do it by myself.
 Very big thanks to them.